SINTEF/sensapp/net.modelbased.sensapp.service.database.raw/README.md

     Params: {}

-### Sensor data retrieval: /databases/raw/data/%NAME
+### Sensor data handling: /databases/raw/data/%NAME

 Data are exchanged as SENML document.
-By construction, the server will always return _canonized_ SENML document, _i.e._, a SENML document that only contains a list of _MeasurementOrParameter_, without any factorized information.
-The server will sysltematically reject malformed document received as input with a `BadRequest` code:
+The server will systematically reject malformed document received as input with a `BadRequest` code:

 Bad query example: